openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_routed.rst

   external_resource_segment_id: Existing Segment UUID
   external_resource_vip_id: Existing VIP UUID

+.. note:

+  The cell controllers use virtual IPs, therefore the existing VIPs from the central overcloud stack should not be referenced.
+In case cell controllers and cell computes get split into sepearate stacks, the cell compute stack network_data file need an external_resource_vip_id reference to the cell controllers VIP resource.

 These parameters can be set on each network definition in the `network_data-ctrl.yaml` file used for the deployment of the separate stack.